National Dish Fiji: Kai Curry (Recipe)

 Step-by-step instructions

-- Add the meat or tofu and cook until the chicken is cooked through.
+- Add the shellfish, cover and cook for 4–5 minutes until the shells open.

 Gluten-free / lactose-free version